-One hour start to finish is all you need to make the World’s Easiest Homemade Sandwich Bread.
+Just over an hour start to finish is all you need to make the World’s Easiest Sandwich Bread Recipe.
 Don’t have a stand mixer?
 No problem!
 Just knead by hand in a couple minutes.
 With only 5 pantry ingredients, this recipe is so easy and thrifty, resulting in soft tender loaves of bread every time!

-- Divide the dough in half and form into loaves; place in loaf pans.
+- Divide the dough in half and form into two loaf shapes; place loaves into two standard-size 9×5 greased loaf pans.

 - Slice and enjoy!